cypress-io/cypress-documentation/content/guides/core-concepts/writing-and-organizing-tests.md

 If the `beforeEach` hook completes and both tests finish, two tests are passing.

-<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-2-tests-passing.png" alt="Cypress App showing two passing tests"></DocsImage>
+<DocsImage src="/img/guides/core-concepts/v10/todo-mvc-2-tests-passing.png" alt="Cypress showing two passing tests"></DocsImage>

 But what happens if a command inside the `beforeEach` hook fails?
 For example, let's pretend we want to visit a non-existent page `/does-not-exist` instead of